 3. Food and Shopping to Explore along Taishakuten Sando

-Once you’ve paid your respects at the temple, it’s time to head back for a stroll along the Sando promenade.
-The temple grounds are great to delight your eyes and ears, but now it’s time to enjoy a world of tastes!
-As you make your way down the lively streets, the aroma of different shops will greet you from either side.
-As you walk along you can find veteran shops in business for over 100 years and plenty of spots boasting rare, one-of-a-kind souvenirs.
-It’s a great spot to walk, shop, and eat to your heart’s content.
+Once you’ve paid your respects at the temple, it’s time to head back for a stroll along the Sando and enjoy a world of tastes!
+Different shops from either side will surely keep you busy for quite a while.
+There's a veteran shop that's been in business for over 100 years selling rare, one-of-a-kind souvenirs!

-Good Luck in the Palm of your Hand?!
+Good Fortune in the Palm of your Hand?!
 Hajiki-zaru, a Folk Toy of the Ages

-If you walk out from Taishakuten you’ll find the Sonoda Shinbutsugu-ten store just outside the main gate.
-Take a stop here to look around.
-Inside you’ll find a line up of traditional folk toys native to Shibamata.
-The most famous, Hajiki-zaru, is a toy where you can flick a tiny monkey as it grips onto a tiny pole.
+You’ll find the Sonoda Shinbutsugu-ten store right outside the main gate out of Taishakuten.
+Inside you’ll find some traditional folk toys native to Shibamata.
+The famous, Hajiki-zaru, is a toy where you can flick a tiny monkey as it grips onto a tiny pole.
 Monkeys are especially affiliated with Taishakuten as a lucky charm, treasured because the name “Hajiki-zaru” echoes a verb with the same name that means to “ward off evil” (while drumming up good luck).
-It also makes for a great souvenir.
+It also makes for a great souvenir. right